-We offer 15 specialties that allow you to develop the knowledge, skills and confidence to excel in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, health policy expert, administrator, teacher and consultant.
+We offer many specialties that allow you to develop the knowledge, skills and confidence to excel in the advanced practice roles of nurse practitioner, clinical nurse specialist, nurse-midwife, health policy expert, community/population health expert, administrator, teacher and consultant.
 Whichever specialty you choose, the coursework and residencies in this two-year program will equip you with:

 - A strong knowledge base in the specialty area you choose

 - The ability to participate in research activity and the translation of research into practice